Venous Reflux Disease

 Varicose veins are much more than just a cosmetic inconvenience.
 These swollen veins can be painful, especially when standing as the vein is withstanding a lot of pressure.
 Varicose veins can also lead to swollen and throbbing limbs, heaviness of limbs, cramping, thickening of the skin, skin rashes and ulcers, and fatigue.
 This may reduce one’s activity level, which has further negative impact on cardiovascular health.

 The visible varicose veins are the larger veins close to the surface of the skin.
 These are generally greater than 3mm in diameter.
 However, small veins can be affected as well.
 These are known as spider veins and are usually less than 1mm in diameter.
 Most of the veins are well below the skin’s surface, and therefore not seen with the naked eye.
 This is why ultrasound is used to identify and determine the extent to which the veins in your legs are affected by vein disease.

 Advanced Imaging Technology Used in the Diagnosis and Treatment of Varicose and Spider Veins

-At the Center for Vein and Vascular Disease (CVVD) in Altamonte, we use an advanced high resolution diagnostic ultrasound to diagnose the severity of your condition.
+At the Heart Vein & Vascular (HVV) in Longwood, we use an advanced high resolution diagnostic ultrasound to diagnose the severity of your condition.
 We offer many types of treatments for varicose and spider veins, including conservative vein treatments and the minimally invasive VNUS Closure® procedure.
-CVVD will provide you with a thorough evaluation to determine the best course of treatment for you depending on your lifestyle and severity of your varicose veins.
+HVV will provide you with a thorough evaluation to determine the best course of treatment for you depending on your lifestyle and severity of your varicose veins.
 We believe patients should be educated on their condition and treatment, and do not simply treat for cosmetic purposes.

-Call or Contact the Altamonte Center for Vein & Vascular Disease today to learn more about which treatment option is best for you.
+Call or Contact the Longwood Center for Vein & Vascular Disease today to learn more about which treatment option is best for you.